telerik/winforms-docs/installation-deployment-and-distribution/visual-studio-extensions/options.md

 Configures the path where the extensions look for and store distributions.

->note Changing the folder path will not move existing folder contents from your previous path.
+>tip Changing the folder path will not move existing folder contents from your previous path.
 Please, move your previous folder contents manually in case you still want to use them.

 ## Latest version retrieval